ralph-p/finite-automata/README.md

 - Builder (under construction)
     - Create all (Q, Σ, q, F, δ)  elements and run the FSM
     - A visualizer to show the states what state you are currently on
+- Used `D3` visualizer package to crete the states dynamically
+- Used `WAVE Web Accessibility Evaluation Tools` to remove any errors for Accessibility
 ## API
 NextJS provides serverless API routes.
 Once running you can use `GET http://localhost:3000/api/finite-automaton?states=S0,S1,S2&inputSymbols=0,1&initialState=S0&finalStates=S0,S1,S2&equations=S0,0,S0,1,S1,0,S1,1,S2,0,S2,1&matchingValues=S0,S1,S2,S0,S1,S2&inputString=100` to use the api to get the `state` and `value` for the `FSM`.